yolo-pkgs/gore/README.md

 gore list

 # Pass --dev (or -d) to also check dev packages like v0.0.0-...
+gore list -d

+# Pass --extra (or -e) to print extra info
-gore list --dev
+gore list -e

 # Pass --simple (or -s) to print without table
-gore list --simple
+gore list -s

 # Update all user binaries
 gore update